Ahmedbutt88/Ahmedbutt88/README.md

 🚀 My skills include React.js, Node.js, TypeScript, MongoDB, and AWS.
 I have a strong command of modern development tools and practices, including Docker, Jest, and CI/CD pipelines.

-🌟 Some of my notable projects include a React.js form builder library used by 120k+ users and saved approx $6000/month infra cost by optimizing the existing cloud infrastructure.

 🎯 I'm always open to new challenges and opportunities in web development and software engineering.

-Personal Project
-Chrome Extension Youtube Timestamp Saver currently has Chrome Web Store Downloads You can download the extension by clicking the chrome store icon.
-Youtube Timestamp Saver